 - Fees for title searches

 - Depreciation of capital items over $300 (washing machines etc.) only if purchased by you

 - Capital Works (improvements or additions to the property – kitchen renovation, new gazebo etc.)

 Claim these amounts when you sell the property:

 - Sale and purchase amounts (as per Settlement Statements)

 - Legal costs for purchase and sale (including property stamp duty)

 Is it capital works, maintenance or a repair?

-As long as costs relate to ongoing maintenance while the property is rented or available for rent, you claim the cost of repairs and maintenance the same tax year that you carry them out but you need to claim for renovations or improvement costs (capital works) over time.
+As long as costs relate to ongoing maintenance, the property is rented or available for rent, you claim the cost of repairs and maintenance the same tax year you carry them out but claim for renovations or improvement costs (capital works) over time.
 Confusion in this area is common so here are a couple of key points to remember when it comes to claiming deductions.